Thomas Saggese

-Thomas Darren Saggese (sə-JAY-see; born April 10, 2002) is an American professional baseball infielder for the St. Louis Cardinals of Major League Baseball (MLB).
+Thomas Darren Saggese (/səˈdʒeɪsiː/ sə-JAY-see; born April 10, 2002) is an American professional baseball utility player for the St. Louis Cardinals of Major League Baseball (MLB).
 He made his MLB debut in 2024.

 Amateur career

 Saggese attended Carlsbad High School in Carlsbad, California.
 As a junior in 2019, he hit .422 with 10 home runs over 102 at-bats.
 He batted .440 with three home runs over seven games in 2020 before the season was canceled due to the COVID-19 pandemic.

 Professional career

 Texas Rangers

 The Texas Rangers selected Saggese in the fifth round with the 145th overall pick in the 2020 Major League Baseball draft.
 He signed with the club for $800,000, forgoing his commitment to play college baseball at Pepperdine University.